UCLA-Security-and-Privacy-Lab/Cosmic/README.md

 ## Overview

-COSMIC is a research platform that combines web automation and formal logic-based compliance checking to provide analysis of online consent mechanisms (target at webforms) and GDPR compliance.
+COSMIC is a tool that combines web automation and formal logic-based compliance checking to provide analysis of online consent mechanisms (target at webforms) and GDPR compliance.

 ## Project Architecture